hsalvesen/Oceans2700/README.md

 # Exercise 2 : Reporting to Mission Control

-## High Level Overview:
+## High-Level Overview:
 This module involves the user tapping the IMU on the PTU to transmit an encoded morse-code message to mission control.
 The user must enter the correct code to continue.

 ___
 ## Subtasks
 1. Morse Code Translation: A predefined text message ("HEIST") must be manually converted, letter-by-letter into its corresponding Morse signal.
-2. Tapping in the correct message: the Morse code must be entered in by tapping the accelerometer.
+2. Tapping in the correct message: the Morse code must be entered by tapping the accelerometer.
 The number of taps must correspond to each respective letter.
 3. Confirming the Message: The board will compare the signal received by the accelerometer with the original, predefined word in Morse code.
 If they match, it means the message has been transmitted successfully.
-Completion of the Exercise: After the correct sequence of Morse code has been entered, second rectangle on the GUI will light up green, signalling the completion of the second exercise.
+Completion of the Exercise: After the correct sequence of Morse code has been entered, the second rectangle on the GUI will light up green, signalling the completion of the second exercise.
 ___
 ## Modularisation
 All modules have been separated into appropriate peripheral files, each with a respective .c file in the Source folder and a .h file in the Includes folder for the exercise (Exercise 2).